Lobia, often known as black-eyed peas or cowpeas, is a humble yet very nutritious legume that has been consumed by tribes all over the world for ages.

 Folate helps in the formation of the neural tube and prevents neural tube defects in the developing baby’s brain, such as anencephaly, spina bifida.

-Taking folic acid might reduce the risk of having a premature baby or a baby with birth defects, such as certain types of heart problems.
+Taking sufficient amount of folic acid might reduce the risk of having a premature baby or a baby with birth defects, such as certain types of heart problems.

 Folic acid is a type of folate used in fortified foods and most dietary supplements.